MicrosoftDocs/learn/learn-pr/advocates/build-product-roadmaps/includes/6-identify-your-product-mission.md

 ## What's the problem

-State the problem you're trying to solve.
+State the high-level problem you're trying to solve.
 Addressing this problem should be at the heart of your product.
-At Fabrikam, identifying a clothing item and its brand from an image is hard and time-consuming.
+At Fabrikam, we know the identifying a clothing item and its brand from an image is hard and time-consuming.
 Even if you can, it's often difficult to track the item down to a store to buy it.

 ## What's the solution

 Once you've articulated the problem, you need to understand the high-level solution you're building to solve the problem.
-In our case, the Fabrikam app makes it easier to identify who makes the clothes you want using machine learning and AI.
-The app then allows you to buy those clothes without leaving the app.
+In our case, we're building an app that makes it easier to identify the clothes you want using machine learning and AI.
+And that then allows you to buy those clothes without leaving the app.

 ## Everyone owns the mission